cmudig/emblaze/README.md

 ## Installation

 **Compatibility Note:** Note that this widget has been tested using Python >= 3.7.
 If you are using JupyterLab, please make sure you are running version 3.0 or higher.
+The widget currently does not support displaying in the VS Code interactive notebook environment.

 Install Emblaze using `pip`: